Impact of Process Tampering on Variation (Experiment)

 Shewhart determined that there are two types of mistakes that can be committed1.
 These come from the misclassification of the types of variation:

-- Mistake 1: Reacting to an outcome as if it came from a special-cause variation when it really came from common causes
+- Mistake 1: Reacting to an outcome as if it came from a special-cause variation when it really came from a common cause

 - Mistake 2: Treating an outcome as if it came from common causes of variation when actually it came from a special cause